-While some of these usages is not overly amazing, what is amazing is the DC-3 is still in use after 80 years plus since the initial flight on 17 December 1935.
+While some of these usages are not overly amazing, what is amazing is the DC-3 is still in use after 80 years plus since the initial flight on 17 December 1935.

 Today it used for passenger and cargo service, military transport, missionary flying, skydiving, shuttling, sightseeing and many other uses.

 The DC-3 continues to fly daily in active commercial and military service.
 As of a short while ago, a DC-3 daily flew bread from Honolulu to Maui.